soren43/devices-and-cranes/README.md

 - Use this template(github) or clone/download to your local workplace.
 - Download the latest .Net SDK and Visual Studio/Code.

+## Environment Variables
+The service will read its configuration from environment variables.
+If any of the variables (DEVICES_JSON, CRANES_JSON, HTTP_PORT) are missing the server should not start.

 ## Running tests
 The solution contains a small UnitTests project. the main tests can be found in a JSON file named: **"Tests.postman_collection"**